 Recipients will see one of these numbers based on the caller’s region.
 However, users can also set their existing mobile number as the caller ID at no additional cost.
 After verification, this allows recipients to return calls directly to the user’s personal number.

 To receive inbound calls, users need to purchase a virtual phone number.
+At the time of writing, these numbers are focused on the U.S. and Canada.
 Incoming calls can be answered directly in the browser, or forwarded to a personal number if preferred.
-Setup is simple, and call forwarding can be enabled at any time.

 Yadaphone also supports organizational accounts for teams and businesses.
-With an enterprise plan, administrators can set up an organization, add team members, and track call activity through an analytics dashboard.
-This includes insights into call destinations, answer rates, and cost management.
+With an enterprise plan, administrators can set up an organization, add team members, and track call activity through an analytics dashboard, including call destinations, answer rates, and overall cost management.

 Pricing